Ridgefield Historical Society Receives Prestigious DAR Grant for Branchville Schoolhouse Restoration

 “We are deeply grateful to the National Society Daughters of the American Revolution and the Cannon Ridge Chapter for supporting our mission to preserve Ridgefield’s heritage,” said Stephen Bartkus, Executive Director of the Ridgefield Historical Society.
 “The Branchville Schoolhouse restoration will not only safeguard an important piece of our community’s past but also create an opportunity for future generations to connect with the stories that shaped it.”
 The Ridgefield Historical Society is leading this project, involving essential structural repairs and preservation, to prepare the building for new use as a community exhibition and gathering space.

 CT DAR State Regent Lisa Melland and members of the Cannon Ridge Chapter recently visited both the Scott House and the Branchville Schoolhouse to personally congratulate the Historical Society.
 During her tour of the Society’s Scott House and the Branchville Schoolhouse, Ms. Melland praised the project’s educational and historic significance.
-“We’re thrilled that our local chapter could support this important work,” added Andrea Beebe, Regent of the Cannon Ridge Chapter.
+“We’re thrilled that our local chapter could support this important work,” added Andrea Beebe, Honorary Regent of the Cannon Ridge Chapter.
 “This grant not only recognizes Ridgefield’s dedication to preservation, but also highlights the meaningful partnerships that can grow between communities and the DAR.”

 Search